-Go ahead, just fly the challenge!
-If you've successfully installed the scenery or don't need it (see next page, or the separate read-me), this document is not mandatory.
+If you've successfully installed the scenery or don't need it (see next page, or separate read-me), this document is not mandatory.

-However, your survival may depend on it!
 Some of these bush-fields may be difficult to land at, or indeed difficult to find.
-This NOTAM is here to be useful as well as entertaining.
-It'll add immersion and purpose to this adventure.
+The NOTAM exists to be useful as well as entertaining, adding immersion and purpose to this adventure.